ReuvenLiran/react-redux-starter-kit-generator/README.md

 React Redux starter kit generator

-Run npm install && npm start and follow the instructions :) index.js contains sme scripts in setUpNPM function, you should change them.
+Run npm install && npm start and follow the instructions :)
+index.js contains some scripts in setUpNPM function, you should change them.
 I have tested it on Linux 64bit.

 ```